Accredited by OAA as a Product Certification Body under N° OCP 020 in compliance with the requirements of the ISO/IEC 17065:2012 standard.

 – Authorized by MinAgri for the certification of organic products to Japan, according to the equivalences of organic standards between Senasa and MAFF (Ministry of Agriculture, Forestry and Fisheries of Japan) regarding JAS (Japanese Agricultural Standard).

-Accredited by IOAS in compliance with Guide ISO/IEC 65:1996 about general requirements for certification bodies, with the following scope: OIA standards for organic food and textiles, equivalence for third countries according to the European Union’s organic standards for production and processing.
+Accredited by IOAS in compliance with Standard ISO/IEC 17065:2012 about general requirements for certification bodies, with the following scope: OIA standards for organic food and textiles, equivalence for third countries according to the European Union’s organic standards for production and processing.

 Accredited by IOAS for IFOAM program, common international verification system that permits accredited certifiers to offer superior quality assurance sought by the organic markets.

-Accredited by IOAS and by CFIA (Canadian Food Inspection Agency) for the Canada Organic Regime (COR) under n° COR00906013, to certify organic products to be exported to Canada in compliance with the requirements of Canada Standards (CAN/CGSB 32.310) and the list of allowed products (CAN/CGSB 32.311).
+Accredited by CFIA (Canadian Food Inspection Agency) for the Canada Organic Regime (COR) under n° COR00906013, to certify organic products to be exported to Canada in compliance with the requirements of Canada Standards (CAN/CGSB 32.310) and the list of allowed products (CAN/CGSB 32.311).

 Accredited by IOAS for GOTS certification, under the following scope: textile mechanical processing (combing, carding, spinning, others) and by-products; wet processing (scouring, dyeing, others) finishing of garments and by-products; commercial operations and related products.

 Accredited by USDA as a certification body for organic products complying with the National Organic Program (NOP) of the United States.